 If your furnace smells like sewer, or rotten eggs, you’ll want to ensure you don’t have a gas leak.
 If you don’t, the issue could be with your sewer lines and not your furnace.
 This is especially true if it’s been very dry lately.

 Cause: Dry Sewer Trap or Sewer Leak

 If you think your sewer trap is dry, you can try putting some water down the floor drain in your basement.
-If that doesn’t solve the problem, you might have a sewer leak, so you’ll want to contact a company that handles sewer line repair.
+If that doesn’t fix the issue, you might have a sewer leak, so you’ll want to call a company that handles sewer line repair.

 5. Furnace Smells Musty